 Signs You Need a New Water Softener

 Maybe it’s been many years since you installed your water softener, or you don’t know how long it’s been in service, since the previous owner of your home installed it.

 Instead of guessing about whether it’s time to contact ARS/Rescue Rooter, your preferred water softener installation company, check out this list of the major signs indicating you need water softener replacement:

-Arranging for experts, such as the team at ARS/Rescue Rooter, to install or replace water softeners will help you avoid future stains and scale buildup on fixtures.
+Stains on fixtures: Arranging for experts, such as the team at ARS/Rescue Rooter, to install or replace water softeners will help you avoid future stains on fixtures.
 Sinks, showerheads, and other fixtures show visible signs of staining when the home’s water supply is mineral-rich.